dhiwinsamrich/Web_Development_Mini_Projects/README.md

 - Toggle between light and dark mode for a comfortable viewing experience.

 **Tech Stack:** HTML, CSS, JavaScript, NodeJS

+### 🎲 **37.
+Dice Game**
+A simple, interactive dice game built with HTML, CSS, and JavaScript where players roll dice to compete for the highest score.

+**Features:**
+- Random dice roll feature with visuals.
+- Two-player setup to play against a friend.
+- Score tracking for each round.

+**Tech Stack:** HTML, CSS, JavaScript

 ---

 ## 🌟 **Key Features**